kuriboshi/lips/README.md

 ## Platforms

-The project is developed on macOS 12 (Monterey) using the Apple clang version 13.1.6 (clang-1316.0.21.2) compiler.
+The project is developed primarily on macOS 13 (Ventura) using the Apple clang version 14.0.0 (clang-1400.0.29.202) compiler.
 It may work on older releases of macOS if you install a newer compiler.
-It's also regularly tested on FreeBSD 13 as well as Ubuntu 22.04, 20.04, and 18.04.
-On Ubuntu testing is done using gcc 11.x and clang 12.x.
+It's tested regulartly on Ubuntu 22.04, 20.04, and 18.04.
+On Ubuntu testing is done using gcc 11.x, gcc 12.x and clang 14.x.

 ## Building

 Configure and build using `cmake`.
 The `default` preset uses `ninja` to build.

 ```
 cmake --preset default